kbase/search_api2/docs/local-dev-setup.md

 docker exec indexrunner indexer_admin reindex --overwrite --ref 47458
 ```

-in order to index all of the workspaces for a user, or some subset, you'll need to write a script to automate this, or have a simple shell scipt with server lines like those above, but with the the workspace id replaced.
+in order to index all of the workspaces for a user, or some subset, you'll need to write a script to automate this, or have a simple shell script with server lines like those above, but with the the workspace id replaced.
 You can speed this up by using an object ref like `4758/1` rather than a workspace ref.

 ## References